StarbaseCo/starbase-platform-smart-contracts/README.md

 When it distributes already created tokens, these tokens must be sent to the TokenSale contract and the token contract must not be paused.

 A TokenSale is successful once the sales reach the `softCap`.
-A TokenSale wil not distribute token more than what was defined as the `crowdsaleCap`.
+A TokenSale will not distribute token more than what was defined as the `crowdsaleCap`.
 Tokens are distributed on the go whether it is minted by the TokenSale or not.
-It is possible that a project has not reached the `softCap` but tokens were distributed by the TokenSale contract.
+As long as the project has not reached the `softCap`, tokens are not yet distributed by the TokenSale contract.

 Participation: